 You can use the Yoast plugin to help you identify if your post is optimised for SEO.
 It’s free and very easy to use.
 It uses a traffic light system to highlight where your SEO needs to be improved.
 Don’t stress over getting everything just perfect – if you get the overall green light you are good to go!

-For more in formation on SEO and the Yoast plugin check out my post on how to improve your blog’s SEO.
+For more in formation on SEO and the Yoast plugin check out my post on how to optimise your blog posts.

 4. Ensure you have included links to other relevant posts

 Never publish a post without including at least one internal link to another post on your site.
 You want your readers to stick around on your site and read more – so show them what to read next.
 You can either drop these links in naturally throughout your post (see above how I have done it to suggest you read my SEO post) or you can provide a ‘further reading’ list at the bottom of your post – or better still DO BOTH!!

 When you link to another post, try to use the title of that post as the anchor text (the text you click) rather than ‘click here’ – this will help give your SEO a boost.

 5. Ensure every photo/graphic has AN alt DESCRIPTION

 When you upload a photo or graphic, you are given the option to fill in the alt text.
 Make sure you have completed this for every image.
 Alt tags are very important as they are used by visually impaired readers who use screen readers (the screen reader will read out the alt description out to the user so they know what the image shows).
 Alt tags are also used by Google to understand what an image is of – using alt tags well will help your blog post appear in more image searches.